MoSadri/Thesis_2023/README.md

+> [!NOTE]
-This is an extension of the speech classifier program developed by [Thomas Davidson et al.](https://github.com/t-davidson/hate-speech-and-offensive-language/tree/master).
+> This is an extension of the speech classifier program developed by [Thomas Davidson et al.](https://github.com/t-davidson/hate-speech-and-offensive-language/tree/master).
 As Thomas Davidson's repository is no longer maintained, we decided to create our own, added modifications, and tested it with different datasets, including speech data from [Berkeley](https://huggingface.co/datasets/ucberkeley-dlab/measuring-hate-speech)

 There are 6 files in the "speech_classifier" folder: